TIME TO READ: 4m 15s

 Prepare the surface

-Regardless of your substrate construction, the surface must be clean and free of any contaminating materials such as oils, waxes, paint, curing compounds or loose debris.
+Regardless of your substrate construction, the surface must be clean and free of any contaminating materials.
+Remove any oils, waxes, paint, curing compounds or loose debris.
 This is essential for the stone cladding to adhere optimally to the surface.

 Lay out your stone